jbaiter/mirador3-plugin-dev-tutorial/README.md

 - **React**: This should be obvious, Mirador 3 is a React app and plugin development is based on adding custom React components to the app.
 Essential resources are the [React Tutorial][react-tutorial] and the section on [Higher Order Components][react-hoc]
-- **Redux and React-Redux**: The state in Mirador 3 is completely handled by the Redux library.
+- **Redux and React-Redux**: The global state in Mirador 3 is completely handled by the Redux library.
 Plugins that want to access or mutate the app state, or need their own global state, must make use of it.
   Essential resources are the [Redux Essentials][redux-essentials] and the [Redux Fundamentals][redux-fundamentals].
   It's also a good idea to read through the [Selector Intro][redux-reselect] for an introduction to